baidu/san-website/source/_posts/en/tutorial/for.md

 List data operation
 -------

-For the addition, deletion, etc. of list data, use the array method provided by the component data.
+To manipulate list data such as inserting or deleting items, we use the array method provided by the component data.
 For details, please refer to the [Array Method] (../data-method/#Array-Method) document.

 Virtual element